cloudevents/spec/spec.md

 case-sensitivity issues or clashes with the permissible character set for identifiers in common languages are prevented.

-CloudEvents attribute names MUST consist of lower-case letter ('a' to 'z') or digits ('0' to '9') from the ASCII character set, and MUST begin with a lower-case letter.
+CloudEvents attribute names MUST consist of lower-case letter ('a' to 'z'), digits ('0' to '9') or the underscore symbol ('_') from the ASCII character set, and MUST begin with a lower-case letter.
 Attribute names SHOULD be descriptive and terse, and SHOULD NOT exceed 20 characters in length.

 ### Terminology